 Planting – Phosphate does not move through the soil after planting and is essential for plant growth.
 Consider working Fertilome Tomato and Vegetable Food (7-22-8), Bone Meal (0-10-0) or IFA 11-52-0 Granular Fertilizer into the soil before planting.

 Growing – Once corn has grown to 18" tall, consider applying an all-purpose garden fertilizer.
-IFA Garden Fertilizer (16-16-8) or IFA Grand Champion (16-16-16) are both great options.
+IFA Grand Champion All-Purpose Garden Fertilizer (16-16-16) is a great option for Intermountain West soils.

 How to Start a Garden From Seeds